ParitoshVaidya/CodeIgniter-JWT-Sample/README.md

-# CodeIgniter-JWT-Sample
+# CodeIgniter-JWT-Sample using CodeIgniter 4

-Simple Codeigniter, REST Server, JWT implementation.
+Simple Codeigniter 4, REST Server, JWT implementation.

-# Code upgrade to CI 4

-I am planning to upgrade this repo with CI 4 and JWT token generation with 2 ways:

-1. Simple JWT token generation
-2. Full blown OAuth server with token expiry and related features

-Expecting your inputs for changes
+Developers who want to use CodeIgniter 3:
 ---

-**Update**
+Use following command to switch to CodeIgniter 3 branch

+    git checkout CI3

+**Update 1**

 As per multiple requests, I am adding logic for timeout.
 Please check ```application\controllers\Authtimeout.php``` for more details.

 **Note:** I did not add logic for expired token replacement after timeout.

+**Update 2**

+I upgraded CodeIgniter to v4.
+The old code (CodeIgniter 3) is available on branch CI3.

 Setup using this repo